 Huh?
 What’s going on?

 You’re currently lying in a filthy bedroll in the tent city on the outskirts of the anomaly colloquially referred to as the Craylea Mar. // And you have filthy water dripping onto the general vicinity of the mucous membranes of your nose and mouth.
 Strongly recommend a change of position.
-[Same as above]
+[Move away from the water. / Go outside the tent.]

 But… How did I get here?

 Bullet train from [city name], followed by 28.6 km of hitchhiking and finally 1.4 km of bipedal locomotion.
 A kindly vagrant who resides in this tent city directed you to this vacant tent. // Speaking of motion, I strongly recommend you use those faculties now, as you are getting soaked, and that water is less than clean, if you catch my meaning.
-[Same as above]
+[Move away from the water. / Go outside the tent.]

 Excellent.
 Now, how may I assist you today?